Asbestos in Talc: What You Need to Know

 If you were diagnosed with mesothelioma, asbestosis, or a related condition after using a talc product, contact Levy Konigsberg at (800) 315-3806 now to set up a free consultation with one of our experienced and knowledgeable attorneys.

 Mesothelioma, a cancer caused by asbestos exposure affecting different areas of the body, does not only affect those who worked outside the home.
 Every year, men and women who did not work in jobs traditionally associated with asbestos are diagnosed with this rare disease.
 Scarier still, many men and women with mesothelioma don’t know what types of products, such as talc, may have exposed them to asbestos in their own homes.

-Many consumers who have used talc know that talc is by its nature a dusty product, and easy to breathe in (which is one way asbestos gets into the body).
+Many consumers who have used talc know that talc is, by nature, a dusty product.
+This makes it easy to breathe in (which is one way asbestos gets into the body).
 Talc is mined from the earth, and is often found in geographical areas where asbestos and other minerals typically develop.
-In fact, talc and asbestos “grow” so closely together that the two minerals can be inseparable, resulting in contamination of talc.
+In fact, talc and asbestos “grow” so closely together that the two minerals can be inseparable, resulting in contamination.
 While the science to detect whether or not asbestos was present in consumer talc has existed since the 1950s, some members of the cosmetic industry chose to look the other way.

 By 1972, the FDA’s testing revealed 59 popular cosmetic talc products with likely asbestos contamination, including brands/manufacturers such as:

 - Jean Nate

 - Johnson & Johnson Shower to Shower

 This is not an exhaustive list; many other manufacturers and brands were found to be selling talc products with trace levels of asbestos contamination.

 Diagnosis of Asbestos-Related Diseases Remains Stable, Despite Reduced Use of Asbestos